Krozark/cpp-ORM/README.md

 * orm::QuerySet\<T\> T::query()  construct a queryset to make custom query

 static member:
-* Bdd* bdd_used : database where the object is contain
+* DB* db_used : database where the object is contain
 * std::string table : table name on the database

 make member fonction: